MinorMole/YouTube-DL-Suite/README.md

     1. Copy links into your clipboard (one link for each line) then open **"YouTube-DL Suite.cmd"**, it will get links from your clipboard.

-    2. Drag and Drop text file (.txt) that contain links (one link for each line) into **"YouTube-DL Suite.cmd"**, it will get links from your text file.
+    2. Drag and Drop text file (.txt) that contains links (one link for each line) into **"YouTube-DL Suite.cmd"**, it will get links from your text file.

 3. Follow the instruction.